dmodena/djangoblog/Instructions.md

 - Create simple url to home template such as "Hello World" for testing
 - Create Post model and migrate db
 - Create MVC for listing and creating new posts
-- Install dj-database-config `pip install dj-database-config` and add to **requirements.txt**
-- Get config from prod db using dj-database-config
+- Get config from prod db using dj-database-url config
 - Access application from cli `heroku run bash`
 - Export SECRET_KEY to bash
 - Run migrations in prod environment `python manage.py migrate --settings=djangoblog.settings.prod`
 - Test creating and listing posts in prod
+- Finish CRUD and test in prod